-- In cases which are unresponsive to the above antibiotics, dapsone is an option.
+In cases that are unresponsive to the above antibiotics, dapsone is an option.
 There are also case reports of treatment of acne conglobata with infliximab and carbon dioxide laser with or without isotretinoin.

-- In severe cases of acne conglobata which do not respond to the above treatments, another option is external beam radiation.
+In severe cases of acne conglobata that do not respond to the above treatments, another option is external beam radiation.

-- Once the lesions have healed, dermal fillers can be used to improve the scars.
-Recently the FDA approved the use of the bovine collagen filler, Bellafill, for treatment of acne scarring.
+Once the lesions have healed, dermal fillers can be used to improve the scars.
+Recently the FDA approved the use of the bovine collagen filler, Bellafill, for the treatment of acne scarring.

-- When nodules are large and fluctuant, they can be aspirated.
-Sometimes practitioners may use cryotherapy or intralesional triamcinolone.
+When nodules are large and fluctuant, they can be aspirated.
+Sometimes providers may use cryotherapy or intralesional triamcinolone.
 The large nodules can also be excised surgically.

 Enhancing Healthcare Team Outcomes

 Patients with acne usually present to their primary care provider or nurse practitioner.
-But these healthcare workers should be aware that there are types of acne which are very serious and need an appropriate consult with a dermatologist.
-Acne conglobata is best managed by a skin physician as it requires more aggressive therapy with close follow up.
+But these healthcare workers should be aware that there are types of acne that are very serious and need an appropriate consult with a dermatologist.
+Acne conglobata is best managed by a dermatologist as it requires more aggressive therapy with close follow-up.